Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Main results

 for all $s \in \{-, +\}$ and $\sigma \in \Sigma_n$, and let $Y_s^k(\sigma) \defeq |\calY_s^k(\sigma)|$ and $\hat{Y}_s^k(\sigma, u) \defeq |\hat{\calY}_s^k(\sigma, u)|$.
 In addition, the (normalized) magnetization of $\calV_n^k$ under configuration $\sigma \in \Sigma_n$ is defined as

-The vector-valued magnetization process $\bz_n$ has sample paths in the space $D_{\R^2}[0, \infty)$ of c\`adl\`ag functions from $[0, \infty)$ into $\R^2$, which we endow with the topology of uniform convergence over compact sets.
+The vector-valued magnetization process $\bz_n = (\bz_n^1, \bz_n^2)$ takes values in $D_{\R^2}[0, \infty)$, the space of c\`adl\`ag functions from $[0, \infty)$ into $\R^2$, which we endow with the topology of uniform convergence over compact sets.
 The following mean-field limit is proved in Section \ref{sec: mean-field limit}.

 \begin{theorem} Suppose that $\bsigma_n$ evolves as in Algorithm \ref{alg: algorithm} and assume that: